polkadot-developers/polkadot-docs/develop/toolkit/api-libraries/sidecar.md

 To use the Sidecar API, you have two options:

-- Local node - run a node locally, which Sidecar will connect to by default, requiring no additional configuration.
+- **Local node** - run a node locally, which Sidecar will connect to by default, requiring no additional configuration.
 To start, run:
     ```
     substrate-api-sidecar
     ```
-- Remote Node - connect Sidecar to a remote node by specifying the RPC endpoint for that chain.
+- **Remote node** - connect Sidecar to a remote node by specifying the RPC endpoint for that chain.
 For example, to gain access to the Polkadot Asset Hub associated endpoints:
     ```
     SAS_SUBSTRATE_URL=wss://polkadot-asset-hub-rpc.polkadot.io substrate-api-sidecar
     ```